nonplayer/OldSchoolCharGen/README.md

 This is still very much a work in progress.
 Currently the code runs once and returns printed output only.

+### How to Use

+1. Install Python.
+2. Run the `generator.py` file.
+3. Repeat step 2 to get new characters.

 ### Future Plans

 * Compatibility for additional game systems and house rules